 How are stock options taxed?

 As mentioned earlier, holding ISOs through the end of the calendar year in which you exercised the options can often trigger the alternative minimum tax (AMT).
-Further, your employer is not required to withhold any amount at exercise or sale to cover your potential income tax liability.
+Further, your employer won’t withhold any amount at exercise or sale to cover your potential income tax liability.

 So although incentive stock options do have tax benefits if you satisfy the holding period requirements (at least two years from the date of grant and one year from the date of exercise), in many situations it still may not be advantageous to do so.
 The AMT and the risk the options may become underwater are two driving factors.
 This infographic has more on the taxation of incentive stock options.